 Kim Zachman is an author and freelance writer with more than a decade of experience contributing to regional and national publications.
 She has written for Dog & Kennel, American Bungalow, Military Spouse, Macon Magazine as well as dozens of regional parenting magazines.
-Her latest book release, There's No Ham in Hamburger: Facts and Folklore About Our Favorite Foods, is on sale April 6, 2021.
+Her first book There's No Ham in Hamburger: Facts and Folklore About Our Favorite Foods released in April 2021 and the companion book There's No Cream in Cream Soda: Facts and Folklore About Our Favorite Drinks is scheduled for release July 2023.

 About the Book